solana-labs/solana/book/src/introduction.md

 # What is Solana?

-Solana is the name of an open source project that is implementing a new, high-performance, permissionless blockchain.
+Solana is an open source project implementing a new, high-performance, permissionless blockchain.
 Solana is also the name of a company headquartered in San Francisco that maintains the open source project.